Outbound Sales Explained: Techniques, Strategies & Best Practices

 Outbound sales explained - Techniques, strategies & Best practices

-Many people associate outbound sales with unsavoury cold-calling techniques and mostly see it as a redundant and out-of-date sales approach.
+Many people associate outbound sales with unsavory cold-calling techniques and mostly see it as a redundant and out-of-date sales approach.
 Well, we’re here to tell you that’s just not true.
 Times have changed, and so has the way that sales professionals use outbound sales strategies.
 For instance, did you know that beginning a cold call with “I understand we share a common LinkedIn group” raises your chances of securing a meeting by a whopping 70%?
-With this said, not many people know how to effectively use outbound sales as a successful sales strategy; that’s why we’ve created this ultimate guide full of techniques, best practices and strategies to help you get started.
+With this said, not many people know how to use outbound sales as a successful sales strategy effectively; that’s why we’ve created this ultimate guide full of techniques, best practices and strategies to help you get started.

 “It is the cold that is dead – not the calling… I agree that no one should be “cold” calling anymore – meaning having a name & number, but lacking a compelling reason to call.”